PMS & Bioidentical Progesterone

 Needless to say I put in an order very quickly……

-Symptoms are related to oestrogen dominance and can vary from pain to mood swings, bloating and food cravings and like many hormonal conditions is made worse by stress, which tends to reduce progesterone levels.
+Symptoms are related to oestrogen dominance and can vary but, like many hormonal conditions, is made worse by stress, which tends to reduce progesterone levels.

 Diet is important, particularly having enough fibre, as when your body has finished using oestrogen it is dumped, via the liver, into the intestines to be excreted.

 Here fibre plays an important role in binding the oestrogen and holding it for elimination.
-A lack of fibre therefore can cause oestrogen to be reabsorbed and recycled backing the body.
+A lack of fibre therefore can cause oestrogen to be reabsorbed and recycled back into the body.

 It can also be associated with adrenal fatigue and low thyroid levels so these need to be checked so they can be eliminated as a cause.

-PMS is certainly helped by supplemental bioidentical progesterone as it restores hormones to normal balance.
+PMS is certainly helped by using bioidentical progesterone as it restores hormones to normal balance.
+You could also try a specific supplement with natural ingredients for the